arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

   @version 1.0 01/10/23
 */

-// Include the necessary libraries.
+// Include the necessary libraries
 #include <Ethernet.h>
 #include <Arduino_JSON.h>

-// Server address for ip-api.com.
+// Server address for ip-api.com
 const char* server = "ip-api.com";

-// API endpoint path to get IP details in JSON format.
-String path = "/json/";
+// API endpoint path to get IP details in JSON format String path = "/json/";

-// Static IP configuration for the Portenta Machine Control device.
+// Static IP configuration for the Portenta Machine Control device
+// Used only if DHCP IP configuration fails
 IPAddress ip(10, 130, 22, 84);

-// Ethernet client instance for the communication.
+// Ethernet client instance for the communication EthernetClient client;
-EthernetClient client;

-// JSON variable to store and process the fetched data.
+// JSON variable to store and process the fetched data JSONVar doc;
-JSONVar doc;

-// Variable to ensure we fetch data only once. bool dataFetched = false;
+// Variable to ensure we fetch data only once bool dataFetched = false;

 void setup() {
-  // Begin serial communication at a baud rate of 115200.
+  // Begin serial communication at a baud rate of 115200 Serial.begin(115200);
-  Serial.begin(115200);

   // Wait for the serial port to connect,
-  // This is necessary for boards that have native USB. while (!Serial);
+  // This is necessary for boards that have native USB while (!Serial);

-  // Attempt to start Ethernet connection via DHCP,
+  // Attempt to start Ethernet connection via DHCP
-  // If DHCP failed, print a diagnostic message. if (Ethernet.begin() == 0) {
+  // If DHCP failed, print a diagnostic message if (Ethernet.begin() == 0) {
     Serial.println("- Failed to configure Ethernet using DHCP!");

-    // Try to configure Ethernet with the predefined static IP address.
+    // Try to configure Ethernet with the predefined static IP address Ethernet.begin(ip);
-    Ethernet.begin(ip);
   }
   delay(2000);
 }

 void loop() {
-  // Ensure we haven't fetched data already,
+  // Ensure we haven't fetched data already
-  // ensure the Ethernet link is active,
+  // ensure the Ethernet link is active
-  // establish a connection to the server,
+  // establish a connection to the server
-  // compose and send the HTTP GET request. if (!dataFetched) {
+  // compose and send the HTTP GET request if (!dataFetched) {
     if (Ethernet.linkStatus() == LinkON) {
       if (client.connect(server, 80)) {